-- That the audited Financial Statements of the Company for the year ended 31 December 2022 together with the Directors Report and Independent Auditor's Report be received. - 2.
-That the Directors' Remuneration Report for the year ended 31 December 2022 be approved. - 3.
-That a final dividend of 5.0p per ordinary share be paid in respect of the financial year ended 31 December 2022. - 4.
-That Katie Folwell-Davies be elected as a non-executive Director of the Company. - 5.
-That Hazel Cameron be re-elected as a non-executive Director of the Company. - 6.
-That Cahal Dowds be re-elected as a non-executive Director of the Company. - 7.
-That Dr Sandy Nairn be re-elected as an executive Director of the Company. - 8.
+- That the audited Financial Statements of the Company for the year ended 31 December 2023 together with the Directors Report and Independent Auditor's Report be received. - 2.
+That the Directors' Remuneration Report for the year ended 31 December 2023 be approved. - 3.
+That a final dividend of 5.0p per ordinary share be paid in respect of the financial year ended 31 December 2023. - 4.
+That Hazel Cameron be re-elected as a Non-Executive Director of the Company. - 5.
+That Cahal Dowds be re-elected as a Non-Executive Director of the Company. - 6.
+That Katie Folwell-Davies be re-elected as a Non-Executive Director of the Company. - 7.
+That Dr Sandy Nairn be re-elected as an Executive Director of the Company. - 8.
 That Johnstone Carmichael LLP be re-appointed as Auditor of the Company. - 9.
 That the Directors be authorised to agree the remuneration of the Auditor.